02-Shubham/02-Shubham/README.md

 Web-developer
 -------------

-I am a Btech (CSE) student ,Trying to learn good coding skills and want to bulid project that can solve problems
+I am a Btech (CSE) student ,Trying to learn good coding skills and want to bulid project that can solve problems,know more about me :- shubhamsahudev.vercel.app

 * 🌍  I'm based in India
 * ✉️  You can contact me at [shubhamsahu60582@gmail.com](mailto:shubhamsahu60582@gmail.com)